-Being aware of competitors’ logos also allows you to ensure a typeface is selected that’s not being used in the market.
+Being aware of competitors’ logos also ensures you select a typeface that’s not being used in the market.
 Just make sure that the chosen font has the correct associations to your business and brand — don’t be different for the sake of being different.”

 – Ian Paget, Founder, Logo Geek

 “As your company starts to grow, your brand will become one of the most valuable elements of your business.
-You have to create a story from the beginning that you can scale, and that your first few clients will still remember for what it represents and conveys.
+You have to create a story from the beginning that you can scale and that your first few clients will still remember.

 There are of course many more components of a logo, but making it memorable is by far the most important thing.
 It’s what identifies you as a business and keeps you relevant.”

 – Andres Tovar, Chief Commercial Officer, Noetic Marketer